18 Top-Rated Things to Do in Provincetown, MA

 Many of Provincetown's visitors arrive at and depart from MacMillan Pier.
 The town's main transportation hub, the pier plays host to cruise companies like Captain John Boats, Bay State Cruise Co., and Boston Harbor Cruises.
 It was named after Admiral Donald B. MacMillan, a local Arctic explorer.

 The pier offers a wonderful view of the Pilgrim's Tower and charming houses that dot the sandy shoreline.
 At times, you'll find art classes held here, as well as celebratory fireworks on July 4th.
+Visiting this pier, even if it's just for a wander, is one of the best things to do in Provincetown.

 Address: 24 MacMillan Wharf, Provincetown, Massachusetts